HFSVBC/projetofinal_1718/docs/BackEnd_Users.md

 ```
 The API ensures that the user is still valid and has access to the route.

-It returns a JSON with the following configuration for a successful response:
+It returns a JSON with the following configuration for a successful response with an existing client:
 ```JSON
 {
     "user_agent": (String) Client user agent,